-Children's Brains, Neuroplasticity and Pediatric Intervention: What's the Evidence?
-Session 1 is organized by Education Resources, Inc (ERI) and will be held during Apr 07 - 08, 2018 at Rocky Mountain Hospital for Children, Denver, Colorado, United States of America.
+Children's Brains, Neuroplasticity and Pediatric Intervention: What's the Evidence? - Session 1 is organized by Education Resources, Inc (ERI) and will be held during Apr 07 - 08, 2018 at Presbyterian St. Luke's Medical Center, Denver, Colorado, United States of America.

 Following this course, participants will be able to: